Green Cleaning Products

 New York University’s Green Cleaning Policies and Procedures can easily be adapted to town and village municipal buildings

-The EPA's Design for the Environment Program takes a wider view of the environmental and health impacts of products, focusing on industries that combine chemical risk reduction and improvements in energy efficiency with a strong motivation for lasting, positive impact.
+The EPA's Safer Choice Program takes a wider view of the environmental and health impacts of products, focusing on industries that combine chemical risk reduction and improvements in energy efficiency with a strong motivation for lasting, positive impact.

 Nazaroff, W. W., & Weschler, C. J. (2004).
 Cleaning products and air fresheners: Exposure to primary and secondary air pollutants.
 Atmospheric Environment, 38(18), 2841-2865.